mediamonks/plexus/README.md

 A data source becomes dynamic by using any amount of catalog field placeholders in its `uri` property, of the form `{fieldName}`.
 E.g. `gs://my-bucket/{folderName}/{fileName}.pdf`.

 ### Targets
-Data sources can be precessed in several ways, determined by their `target` property:
+Data sources can be processed in several ways, determined by their `target` property:
 #### Raw text/data: `raw`
 The data source will be ingested as plain text or jsonl data, which can be fed as such directly into an agent.
 #### Vector embeddings (text/unstructured): `vector`